Ibiza to Lagos by Private Jet Flights

 The Lagos State Government has to be aggressive about rebuilding the Lagos-Ogun-Delta highway so that it can serve both the north and the south.
 Also, the highway cannot support commercial flights because of congestion in Lagos.

-First Nigerian Airways served the Lagos Airport in the 1950s.
+In the 1950s, the Lagos Airport was served by First Nigerian Airways.
 It is what we called the Lagos-Kano-Ibadan route.
 But then, there was a specific port.
 Today, Lagos has two ports.
-It has a great advantage over Singapore and Dubai because Lagos has a deep water port.
+Because Lagos has a deep water port, it has a significant edge over Singapore and Dubai.

 As a result of their deep-water ports, Singapore and Dubai have been designated as hubs.
 But Dubai and Singapore are not making anything of it.
 Need more info on private jets Lagos?